Whether you want to distribute an album, an EP, LP or single, they are referred to as "Releases" in your account.

 If there is any mature language (PG-13 or higher), select "Yes" for Explicit lyrics.
 This also applies to track/album names.

-Lastly, we need to know whether or not the track is a cover song.
-If it is, we'll charge a one-time fee of $9.99 to set up a cover song license.
-If it's an original or a work that's in the public domain it's free!
-Unsure if your song qualifies for the public domain?
-Click here to find out!
+Lastly, we need to know whether or not the track is a cover song requiring licensing, an original work, or using a composition that's in the public domain.
+Click here to find out if your song qualifies for the public domain!

 Click "+Upload a new track" to add another track to your release.
 Once you've completed adding each track, click "Next" in the bottom right corner to move on to the Publishing tab.